silvacms/documentation/source/silva/extension/index.rst

    Return ``True`` if the extension is installed, ``False`` otherwise.

-Then you have this class, you create a instance called ``install`` in the ``__init__.py`` file of your extension.
+You can code the installer directly into the ``__init__.py``.
+When the installer is coded in the same file you need to create an instance of the installer (see below).

 A default installer can be used, and extended.
 It provides the following installation steps:

-1. Add addable content (all Silva content, no version content) to the list of addables of the Silva site.
+1. Add addable content (all Silva content, no versioned content) to the list of addables of the Silva site.

-2. Register contents to the metadata service, to be able to set them on our objects.
+2. Register contents to the metadata service in order to be able to set them on our objects.
 All contents are registered, but for versioned content objects, classes representing versions are registered instead of the class representing the content itself.

+3. If you have a ``views`` directory register it in the ``service_views``.

 3. Eventually if you have one, register the ``views`` directory of your extension to the ``service_views``.

-You don't need anything else to build an extension that adds new content types to Silva.

-Also, this installer uses a marker interface on the ``service_extensions`` to known if the extension is installed.
+Also, this installer uses a marker interface on the ``service_extensions`` to show if the extension is installed.

-So you can add to the ``__init__.py`` of our extension:
+Add this to ``__init__.py`` file of your extension:

 .. code-block:: python